BradReyes/Massdrop-Challenge/README.md

 localhost:3000/status/c7b920f57e553df2bb68272f61570210 as an example.

 The rest of the code is well commented, so look at the code (which isn't too long) for implementation details.

+Don't worry about index.js, it isn't used.
+When I renamed the file, it didn't delete it in GithHub.
+Look at fetch.js for the file that's actually being used.